ess-dmsc-dram/lewis-misc/docker/lewis-depends/README.md

-# Plankton Dependencies
+# Lewis Dependencies

-The purpose of this image is to serve as a base for [dmscid/plankton](https://hub.docker.com/r/dmscid/plankton/).
-It contains all dependencies that require lengthy compilation or heavy build-time dependencies to allow the Plankton image build to be as quick and lightweight as possible.
+The purpose of this image is to serve as a base for [dmscid/lewis](https://hub.docker.com/r/dmscid/lewis/).
+It contains all dependencies that require lengthy compilation or heavy build-time dependencies to allow the Lewis image build to be as quick and lightweight as possible.

 This image is based on [dmscid/epics-base](https://hub.docker.com/r/dmscid/epics-base/) and additionally provides:
 - Python